Sciatica & Back Pain Relief

 Wondering what the difference is between back pain and sciatica?

 “Back pain” is something that can be caused by a wide array of different conditions.
 For example, you may experience back pain because of a motor vehicle accident, a lifting injury, or even due to poor posture.
-The treatment plan that our Oshawa, ON physiotherapist or chiropractor sets up for you, will depend on how you developed the back pain, in addition to its exact location and your past medical history.
+The treatment plan that our Oshawa, ON physiotherapist sets up for you, will depend on how you developed the back pain, in addition to its exact location and your past medical history.

 Back pain can be described as short-term, or acute, or long-term, also called, chronic (usually lasting for three months or longer).